jdferreira/data-processing-book/en/module4.md

     import csv

     f = open('metabolic_pathways.csv') # Open the file

     paths = csv.reader(f, delimiter='???') # Create a CSV reader object

+	next(paths) # ignore the first row, which contains the headers of the columns called "metadata"

-    for path in paths: # For each pathway ... print(paths[???])      # ... print its name
+    for path in paths: # For each pathway ... print(path[???])      # ... print its name

     # Close the file
     f.close()
 ```

-NOTE: Replace all the green question mark place-holders (`???`) with appropriate Python code.
+**Note**: Replace all the green question mark place-holders (`???`) with appropriate Python code.

-9. Click on `Run` and then `Run Module` and observe the output.
+8. Click on `Run` and then `Run Module` and observe the output.
 Does it correspond to what you were expecting to see?

-10. Change the previous Python code to print the class of each pathway instead of its name.
+9. Change the previous Python code to print the class of each pathway instead of its name.

+**Note**: to read and write CSV files in Python, we have been using the `csv` module.
+This module allows us to specify the format of the file to read/write, _e.g._ which character to use to separate the fields and to delimit the fields.
+You should familiarize yourself with this module by reading its documentation at <https://docs.python.org/2/library/csv.html>.